Statistical Component Separation for Targeted Signal Recovery in Noisy Mixtures

 \paragraph{Problem.} We observe a noisy mixture $y = x_0 + \epsilon_0$ with $x_0$ the signal of interest and $\epsilon_0$ a noise process.
 Signals can be viewed as vectors of $\mathbb{R}^M$.
 We refer to $\epsilon_0$ as the noise, but we make no assumption on its distribution $p(\epsilon_0)$, so that it can include any form of contaminant of the signal~$x_0$.
 However, we assume that we have a way to sample $p(\epsilon_0)$.
 Let $\phi$ be a function, called the \textit{representation}, that maps $x$ to a vector of features or summary statistics in $\mathbb{R}^K$, with typically $K \ll M$.
 The ultimate goal of a statistical component separation method is to recover $\phi(x_0)$. \cite{Regaldo2021} introduced a first algorithm to do that which consists in constructing $\hat{x}_0$ such that:

 and where the optimization of $\mathcal{L}$ is initialized with $y$.
-For suited $\phi$, previous works have demonstrated empirically that $\phi(\hat{x}_0)$ can be a relevant estimate of $\phi(x_0)$, and that, while not expected, $\hat{x}_0$ also seemed to be a reasonable estimate of $x_0$ (see ~\citep{Regaldo2021, Delouis2022, Siahkoohi2023, Auclair2023}).\footnote{Note that alternatives losses $\mathcal{L}$ have been considered in \cite{Delouis2022, Siahkoohi2023, Auclair2023}, and have shown significant improvements for the estimation of $\phi(x_0)$, respectively.
+For suited $\phi$, previous works have demonstrated empirically that $\phi(\hat{x}_0)$ can be a relevant estimate of $\phi(x_0)$, and that, while not expected, $\hat{x}_0$ also seemed to be a reasonable estimate of $x_0$ (see~\cite{Regaldo2021, Delouis2022, Siahkoohi2023, Auclair2023}).\footnote{Note that alternatives losses $\mathcal{L}$ have been considered in \cite{Delouis2022, Siahkoohi2023, Auclair2023}, and have shown significant improvements for the estimation of $\phi(x_0)$, respectively.